991jo/minipam/README.md

 # Current status

 Work in progress.
 Backend is working.
-A minimal cli client exists in cliclient
+A minimal cli client exists in the `cliclient` directory

 # Tests

 To execute the test run `run_tests.py`.
 You do not have to fear for your database.
 The tests use a temporary database named `test.db`.
 As long as you do not name your database `test.db` you are fine.

+# Examples

+The most minimal example for interacting with minipam via XML RPC can be found in the `examples` directory.